 Over the Blue Hole by T. Taylor 2005.Here, using a closed circuit rebreather, I am returning from 150 feet in a blue hole that measures about 200 feet across and drops to over 300 feet deep.
 At 70 feet I stop to film an Indo-Pacific intruder to these Bahamian waters, a Lion Fish.
 In 2005 this fish was still infrequently seen, unlike the plague they pose now.

 I continued to teach SCUBA diving and have found even greater rewards doing considerable pro-bono work with the Wounded Warriors teaching Adaptive Diving classes to our amputees and injured soldiers.
 They are an incredibly easy group to teach diving too.
 Having come through such adversity, what's a little water and lack of air!
-But as of 2019 my diving career has been completed after being diagnosed with prostate cancer.

 On High by Patricia Ayers 2014.Taking It To The Edge